Cold weather has a significant impact on the number of cases of flu, which is why you get many more cases throughout the winter months.

 You can find more information and advice about the flu vaccine on the NHS website.

 With some simple precautions, most people can be prepared for the cold weather and prevent much of the misery often associated with winter weather.
 Our Cold Weather Alerts inform you when cold weather, snow or ice has been forecast to help you stay one step ahead of the weather.

-This winter the Met Office is hosting the get ready for winter web pages on behalf of HM Government and partners.
+The Met Office hostd the WeatherReady web pages on behalf of HM Government and partners.
 These pages give some suggestions about the practical things that you and your community can do to prepare for a wide range of winter weather, including cold, ice and snow, high winds and flooding.
 The pages include a Health and well-being section that offers advice on steps to take to keep warm and well this winter.